Alarm in Esporles: First Oriental Hornet Nest Discovered – What Matters Now

 Alarm in Esporles: First Oriental Hornet Nest Discovered on Mallorca

 In the early morning of October 25, an unremarkable natural stone wall in Ses Rotgetes de Canet became the center of a small village drama.
 Dogs barked, coffee cups clinked on terraces, neighbours half-closed shutters — and finally the report to the authorities: a hornet nest.
-The inspection confirmed what many had feared: a nest of the Oriental hornet (Vespa orientalis), built in a cavity of the wall very close to inhabited houses.
+The inspection confirmed what many had feared: a nest of the Oriental hornet (Vespa orientalis), built in a cavity of the wall very close to inhabited houses, as reported by Oriental hornet on Mallorca: First nest in Esporles raises serious questions.

 The key question: start of an invasion or an isolated case?

 The main question is: does this single nest mean an imminent invasion?
 In short: not yet.
 But it is a clear sign of changes we should not ignore.
-The Oriental hornet is adapted to warmer climates, originates from North Africa and the Near East, and prefers protected cavities — exactly the niches that old stone walls or roof overhangs in villages provide.
+The Oriental hornet is adapted to warmer climates, originates from North Africa and the Near East, and prefers protected cavities — exactly the niches that old stone walls or roof overhangs in villages provide, as described in the Vespa orientalis species profile on Wikipedia.

 What is often overlooked: it is not enough to point only to transport issues.
 Transportation routes may be entry points, but climate warming, changed land use and the availability of numerous small hiding places in settlement areas play at least equally large roles.
 Mallorca is becoming warmer; that creates habitat for southern species.
 And when a species establishes itself, ecosystems often react more slowly than people expect.